DrDroidLab/signoz-mcp-server/README.md

 }
 ```

+- The path to uv can be found by running `which uv` on MacOS/Linux or `where uv` on Windows.
 - Ensure your `config.yaml` is in the same directory as `mcp_server.py` or update the path accordingly.

 ### 4B.
 Using Docker Compose or Docker (with environment variables, mcp-grafana style)